RETURN_TO_INTELLIGENCE

 Template for Store Announcement or Email

-Subject: Shipping Update — Israel Deliveries Resuming
+Subject: Shipping Update — Israel Deliveries Experiencing Extended Delays

 Key Messaging Points